prashantkhurana/GSuite_Calendar_To_Personal/README.md

 1) We will be writing the script in G Suite account.
 You can choose any account you want, all that is required is that all the calendars you wish you use should be shared with this 1 common account.
 From now on I am assuming I am logged into my G Suite account.

-2) Give access of your all calendars Gsuite calendar.
+2) Give access of your all calendars Gsuite calendar (this includes the Google home calendar too).
 To do that, follow the instructions over [here](https://support.google.com/calendar/answer/37082?hl=en-GB).
 Provide "Make changes to events" permission.
 This is required to create events.

 3) Go to [apps script page](https://script.google.com/intro). **Make sure you are logged in with your G Suite account.**